sower-proxy/sower/ARCHITECTURE.md

 5. Handle ACME HTTP-01 challenge on `:80`.
 6. Redirect normal HTTP traffic to HTTPS.
 7. If `fakeSite` is a local directory, serve it only for loopback fallback traffic through `127.0.0.1:80`.
-8. Start `:443` TLS listener.
+8. Start `:443` TLS listener with HTTP/1.1 ALPN only.
 9. For each accepted connection, apply a short read deadline for protocol probing.
 10. Try `sower` transport first, then `trojan`.
-11. Relay matched traffic to the decoded target.
+11. Relay matched transport traffic to the decoded target.
+12. If no transport matches, read the TLS SNI from the terminated TLS connection.
+13. If the SNI exactly matches a configured `site_routes` domain, reverse-proxy the decrypted HTTP/1.1 request to that route's `http://` or `https://` upstream URL.
-12. If no transport matches, relay to `fakeSite`.
+14. If the SNI has no route, relay to `fakeSite`.

 ## sowerd Install Flow